Who We Are

 Surreptitiously, the Government of Saint Lucia tried to sneak into Parliament an amendment hidden in the 1,000 clause draft Criminal Code of Saint Lucia, which would have had the effect of legalizing abortions through all stages of pregnancy.
 The people of Saint Lucia would not have been aware of this until the legislation had been enacted.
 This occurred in the midst of increasing crime, higher unemployment rates and a decline in our quality of life resulting from a breakdown of family life.

 Sarah Flood-Beaubrun, the founder of CARIFAM, was at the time a Member of Parliament and Minister of Home Affairs and Gender Relations.
-Her own Cabinet colleagues, knowing of her value system rooted in her practical Christian faith, were slyly attempting to pass this legislation while she was on maternity leave.
+Her own Cabinet colleagues were slyly attempting to pass this legislation while she was on maternity leave.
 She responded with courage, focus and zeal leading the opposition to this covert act.

 As there had been no prior lobbying or any public consultations by citizens on this matter, it has been widely suggested that pressure to legalize abortion in this manner originated from outside the Caribbean region from pro-abortion and anti-life organizations and entities.